luomus/pyha/docs/Install.md

   * Instant Client SDK Linux 12.1.0.2.0

 - Extract the archives (they will be extracted to the same folder).
-  Then add the following lines to the file `~ / .bashrc`:
+  Then add the following lines to the file `~/.bashrc`:

    ```shell
    export ORACLE_HOME=path/to/instantclient_12_1
    export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$ORACLE_HOME
    ```

-  Enter in a terminal:
+  Enter to a terminal:

    ```shell
    source ~/.bashrc